Pub: Roadhouse

 The Dutch House (now closed), a typical 1930s roadhouse on the busy A20 road in Eltham, Greater London.

 The term roadhouse was originally applied to a coaching inn, but with the advent of popular travel by motor car in the 1920s and 1930s in the United Kingdom, a new type of roadhouse emerged, often located on the newly constructed arterial roads and bypasses.
 They were large establishments offering meals and refreshment and accommodation to motorists and parties travelling by charabanc.
 The largest roadhouses boasted facilities such as tennis courts and swimming pools.
 Their popularity ended with the outbreak of the Second World War when recreational road travel became impossible, and the advent of post-war drunk driving legislation prevented their full recovery.
 Many of these establishments are now operated as pub restaurants or fast food outlets.

 Theme pub

 A theme pub is a pub that aligns itself to a specific culture, style or activity; often with the intention of attracting a niche clientele.
 Many are decorated and furnished accordingly, with the theme sometimes dictating the style of food or drink on offer too.
 Examples of theme pubs include sports bars, rock pubs, biker bars, Goth pubs, strip clubs, karaoke bars and Irish pubs.

 Micropubs

 In Britain, a micropub is a very small, modern, one-room pub founded on principles set up by Martyn Hillier, the creator of the first micropub, the Butchers Arms in Herne, Kent, in 2005.
 Micropubs are "based upon good ale and lively banter", commonly with a strong focus on local cask ale.
 It became easier to start a small pub after the passing of the 2003 Licensing Act, which became effective in 2005.

+Desi pubs

+Desi pubs, pubs managed by a landlord of Indian origin and serving Indian food, originated during the 1960s.
+They have been cited as examples of cultural integration between Asian and British communities.
+By 2016, there were at least 50 Desi pubs in the Black Country, England.